Away Ticket Info: Hearts v St Mirren (26th Feb)

 Supporter Info

-• Kiosks will be contactless and cash.
+• Kiosks will be card only.

 • No balaclavas or face coverings will be allowed on entering or within the stadium.
-Refusal of entry or ejection will occur if face coverings are seen.
+Refusal of entry/ejection will occur if face coverings are seen.

 • No bags bigger than A4 allowed.